The following data is for the month of December 2020.

 Quisenberry Lane Water System Improvements

 The project will be constructed in-house and will provide upgraded water service to ten (10) residences to address low pressure, water quality problems experienced in this area due to low flow conditions and will increase system reliability.
 The project scope includes installation of approximately 648 feet of water line and will eliminate a dead-end line by tying it to the new 24” transmission main on KY-627.
 Staff initiated construction of the project on September 29th.
 Water Main Replacement funds will be the source of funds utilized for the work.
 The budgeted amount for this work is approximately $81,000.00.
-To date the pipe line work is complete.
-All that remains is testing and final site restoration.
+To date the pipe line work and testing are complete.
+All that remains is final site restoration.

 Lincoln Street Water and Sanitary Sewer Line Replacements